fxyzbtc/pymergepcap/readme.md

 - **Flexible Input**: Select a folder containing `.cap` or `.pcap` files to merge.
 - **Output Selection**: Choose your target merged PCAP file.
 - **Command Generation**: Generates the full Windows command for `mergecap.exe` with all paths properly quoted.
-- **No Execution**: For safety, the tool only generates the command; you run it manually in your terminal.
 - **Cross-Platform Python**: Works with Python 3.12+ on Windows.

 ## Installation